nikhilnair31/DeSo/README.md

 ## To-Do
 * General
     - [ ] Ensure each client is able to connect to relay on Heroku
-    - [ ] Check why text-only NFT is including an image
-    - [ ] Change NFT post styling to make interactions more visible
 * Posts
     - [ ] Commenting
         - [ ] Need to include nested comments